Sobriety vs Recovery: Similarities and Differences

 Defining Sobriety

-When someone stops drinking or using drugs, that doesn’t mean behaviors like dishonesty, manipulation, and being unreliable have stopped.
-This is the difference between sobriety and recovery.
+When someone stops drinking or using drugs, that does not mean behaviors like dishonesty, manipulation, and being unreliable have stopped.
+Getting clean is one thing.
+Learning to live differently is another.
+That gap is exactly what separates sobriety from recovery.

 Understanding What Recovery Is